VermillionBird/CTF-Writeups/2019/TJCTF/Miscellaneous/Othello.md

   <li>Shifted the pitch up</li>
 </ul>

-You can play with the settings until you find a track where you can hear `(Curly brace)isr3v3r_aka(Curley brace)ftcjt` which is the flag backwards.
+You can play with the settings until you find a track where you can hear `(Curly bracket)isr3v3r_aka(Curley bracket)ftcjt` which is the flag backwards.

 flag: `tjctf{aka_r3v3rsi}`